jule64/TripleDraw/README.md

 SimuDraw
 ========

-SimuDraw is an odds simulator for the game of 2-7 Triple Draw
+SimuDraw simulates drawing statistics for the game of 2-7 Triple Draw (poker)

 ## Background Info